Wine Terms & Wine Terminology:

 Red Rioja varies in style, including: Joven (unoaked); Crianza (released after two years, including a year in oak); Reserva (released after three years, including two years in oak), and Gran Reserva (released after five years, including two years in oak).

 Red Rioja is made predominantly from Tempranillo and is renowned for its classic vanilla flavour derived from new American oak.
 Smaller amounts of other plantings are permitted in Rioja blends, including Garnacha Tinta (Grenache) and Cabernet Sauvignon.

 A small amount of white Rioja is also made from Viura (Macabeo), Garnacha Blanca and Malvasia.
 In the past these whites have tended to be heavily oaked, although many are now made in a crisper, fresh style.

 Rosso di Montalcino

-Rosso di Montalcino is a DOC wine in Italy’s Tuscany region, made from Sangiovese.
+Rosso di Montalcino is a Tuscan wine made from Sangiovese for relatively early enjoyment.

-Rosso di Montalcino was established to give Brunello di Montalcino producers the flexibility to continue their traditional long oak-ageing of the region's flagship Brunello wine, whilst releasing their Rossos (after just one year in the cellar) to generate cash-flow.
+Rosso di Montalcino was established to give Brunello di Montalcino producers the flexibility to continue their tradition of long oak-ageing of the region's flagship Brunello wine, whilst releasing their Rossos (after just one year in the cellar) to generate cash-flow.

 In poor vintages, producers can declassify their Brunello and use these grapes for Rosso di Montalcino instead.
 Rosso di Montalcino is typically lighter, fresher and more approachable than Brunello, although some producers make Rosso with more Brunello-like characteristics.